Revised, July 2008(1)

 In lieu of administrative adjudications against individual respondents, the Commission may use trade regulation rules to remedy unfair or deceptive practices that occur on an industry-wide basis.
 Under Section 18 of the FTC Act, 15 U.S.C.
 Sec.
 57a, the Commission is authorized to prescribe "rules which define with specificity acts or practices which are unfair or deceptive acts or practices in or affecting commerce" within the meaning of Section 5(a)(1) of the Act.
 The statute requires that Commission rulemaking proceedings provide an opportunity for informal hearings at which interested parties are accorded limited rights of cross examination.
 Before commencing a rulemaking proceeding the Commission must have reason to believe that the practices to be addressed by the rulemaking are "prevalent" (15 U.S.C.
 Sec.
 57a(b)(3)).
 Commission rules are published in Title 16 of the Code of Federal Regulations.

-Once the Commission has promulgated a trade regulation rule, anyone who violates the rule "with actual knowledge or knowledge fairly implied on the basis of objective circumstances that such act is unfair or deceptive and is prohibited by such rule" is liable for civil penalties of up to $11,000 per violation.(5)) The Commission obtains such penalties by filing a suit in district court under Section 5(m)(1)(A) of the FTC Act, 15 U.S.C.
+Once the Commission has promulgated a trade regulation rule, anyone who violates the rule "with actual knowledge or knowledge fairly implied on the basis of objective circumstances that such act is unfair or deceptive and is prohibited by such rule" is liable for civil penalties for each violation.(5)) The Commission obtains such penalties by filing a suit in district court under Section 5(m)(1)(A) of the FTC Act, 15 U.S.C.
 Sec.
 45(m)(1)(A).
 In addition, any person who violates a rule (irrespective of the state of knowledge) is liable for injury caused to consumers by the rule violation.
 The Commission may pursue such recovery in a suit for consumer redress under Section 19 of the FTC Act, 15 U.S.C.
 Sec.
 57b.

 Various special statutes that authorize Commission rulemaking provide for promulgation in accordance with section 553 of title 5, United States Code.
 Examples include the Do-Not-Call Implementation Act of 2003 (15 U.S.C. § 6101 note), the Children's Online Privacy Protection Act (15 U.S.C. §§ 6501-6506), Fair and Accurate Credit Transactions Act of 2003 (15 U.S.C. §§ 1681 et seq.), and the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (15 U.S.C §§ 7701-7713).